mvolkmann/blog/src/swift/Concurrency.md

 which are passed a closure that runs in an asynchronous context and can begin running immediately.

+When a `Task` completes successfully, it can hold a value.
+When a `Task` fails, it can hold an error.

 The `Task` initializer can be passed the priority under which it should run.
 The available priorities from lowest to highest are: